StephanieRogers-ML/HomeProTech/pytorch-flask-api/README.md

 # PyTorch Flask API

-This repo contains a sample code to show how to create a Flask API server by deploying our PyTorch model
+This repo contains code to  create a Flask API server by deploying our PyTorch model to Heroku.

-If you'd like to learn how to deploy to Heroku, then check [this repo](https://github.com/avinassh/pytorch-flask-api-heroku).

 ## How to